eed3si9n/learning-scalaz/docs/02/a.md

 res31: Int = 28
 ```

 This is interesting.
-Basically `map` gives us a way to compose functions, except the order is in reverse from `f compose g`!
+Basically `map` gives us a way to compose functions, except the order is in reverse from `f compose g`.
 No wonder Scalaz provides `∘` as an alias of `map`.
 Another way of looking at `Function1` is that it's an infinite map from the domain to the range.
 Now let's skip the input and output stuff and go to [Functors, Applicative Functors and Monoids](http://learnyouahaskell.com/functors-applicative-functors-and-monoids).

 > How are functions functors?
 > ...